Green Card/Legal Permanent Residence

 • Self-petitioning as a battered spouse under the Violence Against Women Act (VAWA)

-Southern Star Immigration attorney and his team examine the facts of your situation, help you choose the path that makes the most sense for you, and provide the diligent representation to guide your toward success.
+The Southern Star Immigration team examines the facts of your situation, helps you choose the path that makes the most sense for you, and provides diligent representation to guide you toward success.

 Maintaining your green card once you get it